 Their diet consists of grass, branches, leaves, sometimes fruit, and even water plants.
 Indian rhinos have predators.
 Not only us humans with poaching.
 Bengal tigers sometimes hunt young calves up to one year old.
 When a calf gets over one year of age, they are not vulnerable to nonhuman predators.
 Since the Greater one-horned rhinos walk through tall grass, it is easy for a tiger to ambush a calf.

 “Undoubtedly, an Indian rhinoceros horn we humans do not need, but the rhinos need it.”

 Indian Rhinoceros, Rhinoceros unicornis, are in the IUCN list as a vulnerable species.

 Please explore more of these magnificent animals or discover more of our nature photographs.
-All our photographs are for the sale of licenses and photographic prints.
+All our photographs are for the sale as stock photos and wall art prints online.